pism/pism/examples/jako/README.md

 To use the GUI:  Select `gr1km.nc` to open.
 Once the topographic map appears in the Figure 1 window, select the button `Select terminus rectangle`.
 Now use the mouse to select a small rectangle around the Jakobshavn terminus, for example.
-Once it is a highlighted rectangle, click `Compute the drainage basin mask`.
+Once it is a highlighted rectangle, select a `border width` of at least 50 cells, so that the western boundary of the model has zero thickness.
+Then click
+`Compute the drainage basin mask`.
 Because this is a large data set there will be some delay.
 (Note that a parallel computation is done.)